GeneriicName/UI_V2/README.md

 **Reset print spooler.**

+**Sample function:** I removed the actual function (used to delete Cockpit profiles from all the servers) due to privacy, you can replace it with your own function.

 **Fix Internet Explorer:** Depending on your OS version, this might not work.

 **Fix cockpit printers:** This deletes the appropriate registry keys.
 Useful only if your organization uses Jetro Cockpit.

 **Close outlook:** This will close outlook and lync (skype) related processes.

+**Delete Zoom:** This will uninstall Zoom (64/32 bit) and Zoom outlook plugin, will go through the registry and remove any related keys (a known bug with zoom installation and uninstallation where multiple keys are created) takes a fair amount of time.

+**Delete Teams:** This will delete the msTeams application.

 **Export**: Export the current user's network printes and mapped drives into both a .txt file and a .bat file, the .bat file will attempt to re-install all the server-installed network printers or TCP/IP-WSD that were found on the server, as well as remap the network drives.